Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 Right now, about 80% of all our projects are healthcare-related.
 Within healthcare, we work across a pretty large spectrum of clients.
 Some of them are medical device manufacturers.
 We've worked with large health insurance companies, and we've also worked with a bunch of different small medical startups (they might have a device or just an application).

-So some clients come to us just for our user experience or research services, some clients come to us for just our design services.
+So some clients come to us just for our user experience or research services, and others for our design services.

 In your opinion, how is journey mapping in healthcare different from journey mapping in other industries — let's say banking or e-commerce?

 Healthcare journey mapping can be different because of the complexity.
-The persona that's going through the experience represented in the journey map can have a really large number of touchpoints across this journey, especially if the persona has some comorbidities.
+The persona going through the experience represented in the journey map can have a large number of touchpoints across this journey, especially if the persona has some comorbidities.

 “The other thing that you need to think about when you're doing a healthcare journey map is being thoughtful about the emotional state of the persona that you're targeting.”